tbreslein/capturedlambda/src/pages/blog/posts/just-enough-coding-02-basic-code-anatomy.md

 ---
-layout: ../../layouts/PostLayout.astro
+layout: ../../../layouts/PostLayout.astro
 title: Just enough coding, pt.
 2 - Basic code anatomy
 author: Tommy Breslein
-date: 2023-01-19
+date: 2023-02-08
 draft: false
 ---

 # Just enough coding, part 2 - Basic code anatomy

+Welcome to part 2 of my "Just enough coding" blog series that tries to provide a super high level view of programming aimed at lay people; just enough so that you have a basic understanding of some concepts to talk to your programmer friends / coworkers / partners.

 ## 0. previously...

 ... we looked at what programs and processes from a user perspective are, and how they interact with an operating system.
-In this entry I want to go over some examples of very basic examples of source code of a program looks like.
+In this entry I want to go a very basic example of what the source code of a program looks like.

 ## 1. What even is "source code"?